Bricktech2000/Notes/notes/economic growth.md

 knowledge is a public good

-governments have a vested interest in promoting R&D, as knowledge is a high-return investment
+governments have a vested interest in promoting R&D, as knowledge is a high-return [[invest]]ment

 tax breaks to firms engaging in R&D and managing patent systems are two ways of promoting R&D